How to Maximise LinkedIn for Your Professional Goals

 If you’ve been a fan for LinkedIn for some time, but have not quite finished your profile or pressed publish on your LinkedIn Article, or like so many people I meet, have a number of draft blogs in Word (or your head), it’s time to lift your online game in 2018!

 Embracing Personal Branding can help you make your next career move and be discovered by potential clients and influencers who matter.
 I understand it can be uncomfortable to step into the limelight.
-To help you get more comfortable with developing your personal branding in 2018, please read my journey with developing my personal brand in 5 Ways to Build Your Personal Brand Online.
+To help you get more comfortable with developing your personal branding, please read my journey with developing my personal brand in 5 Ways to Build Your Personal Brand Online.

 The mistake you can make when updating your profile and telling your story on LinkedIn is to compare yourselves to others and be a version of the leader in your industry.
 This is distracting and unproductive, because your super power is being you!

 I believe it is dangerous and limiting to compare yourself to others and much more productive to consider who you are trying to influence and in what way you can help them.
 Take some time to think about what is unique about you and what it is that others value about your approach.
 Perhaps even ask your favourite clients and colleagues why they value working with you.
 I’m confident you will be pleasantly surprised by just how much value your unique style adds to those around you.The mistake you can make on LinkedIn is to compare yourselves to others.
 Click To Tweet

 To help give you a sense of how I’ve started to become clearer about who I am and how I add value to my community you may like to read this article about my journey with discovering I had ambivert tendencies and this article about discovering what it means to be Australian.

 Each year, as I continue to ‘shed the shoulds’, I feel myself drawing closer to who I am.
 While this might sound strange, it is a concept that resonates with my favourite clients, who are thoughtful and quieter folk wishing to make a difference in their roles and business.